Did you catch it?

 Baaaaa – Daaaa – Daaaaaaaaaaaa . . .DA – DUM!
 (Dum dum dum dum dum dum…)

-While Bunny and I had driven up from KORD after our blast of a time at the book party at Aviation Universe, the rest of Team Aux had flown in only minutes after the end of our Simpleflight podcast.
+While Bunny and I had driven up from KORD after our blast of a time at our “There I Wuz!” book signing party at Aviation Universe, the rest of Team Aux had flown in only minutes after the end of our Simpleflight podcast.

 Cap’n David—of “Cap’n Dillon’s Ecstatic Adventure” fame—was late arriving at KOSH in his Cessna 310, due to delays diverting around thunderstorms (and, I suspect, due to his late departure from KIWA trying to rouse his 12 y.o. son Jackson out of bed.)
-Therefore, he and FO John K., my cameraman for the week, had to divert into KFDL, leaving you-know-who to race at midnight 40 minutes down to schlep them to our rental home.
+Therefore, he and FO John “Otto Pilot” K., my cameraman for the week, had to divert into KFDL, leaving you-know-who to race 40 minutes down the road, to schlep them back to our rental home.

 So, here I sit, trying to pry my eyes the rest of the way open, sipping on Bunny’s fantastic, patented gourmet coffee, contemplating the day’s adventure . . .